Equity Market Update – May 2025

 Labour Market

-The latest unemployment data release in March by the ABS shows the unemployment rate at 4.0%.
-However, the participation rate climbed to 67.1% representing a record high.
-This gain can be attributed to the pressures of rising living costs, which have encouraged individuals to enter the labour force.
+The ABS released unemployment data in March showing the rate at 4.0%.
+The participation rate climbed to a record high of 67.1%.
+Rising living costs are encouraging more individuals to enter the workforce.

 Currency Strength

-The Australian dollar (AUD) is trading at approximately 0.65 USD as of May 5, 2025, capitalising on the Labor governments victory and a weakening US dollar amid trade uncertainty.
+The Australian dollar is trading at approximately 0.65 USD as of 5 May 2025.
+Labor’s election victory and a weakening US dollar have supported the AUD.

-The Labor party smashes expectations at the 2025 Australian Federal election
+Labor Party Wins the 2025 Australian Federal Election

-Labor’s campaign resonated with voters through key policies such as a 20% reduction in all HECS-HELP debts, a $5,000 decrease per student, and an expansion of the First Home Guarantee scheme, allowing all first home buyers to purchase properties with a 5% deposit without income caps or lender’s mortgage insurance.
+Labor’s key policies resonated with voters.
+These included a 20% reduction in HECS-HELP debts — around $5,000 per student.
+Labor also expanded the First Home Guarantee scheme.
+All first home buyers can now purchase with a 5% deposit, with no income caps or lender’s mortgage insurance.

 US Market